 EFRAG welcomes that the IASB's ED is focused on improving how information is communicated in the financial statements.
 This project responds to a strong demand from users of financial statements and respondents to the IASB 2015 Agenda Consultation to undertake a project on primary financial statements.
-EFRAG considers that the IASB's proposals in this ED would properly address this request in a timely manner.
+EFRAG particularly welcome the IASB's proposals to address this request in an Exposure Draft rather than in a Discussion Paper.

-EFRAG also agrees with the IASB's proposal to update current requirements through the issuance of a new IFRS Standard, even if the IASB focused mainly on information about performance in the statement of profit or loss.
+EFRAG also agrees with the IASB's proposal to update current requirements through the issuance of a new IFRS Standard, even if the IASB focused on information about performance in the statement of profit or loss.
 Such an approach has the benefit of highlighting the importance and impact of the proposed changes on the presentation of financial statements across different industries.